MohamedAnwar122000/Central-Superstore-Sales-Insights-Dashboard/README.md

 - **Product Details**: `Product ID`, `Category`, `Sub-Category`, `Product Name`
 - **Sales Metrics**: `Sales`, `Quantity`, `Discount`, `Profit`

-This data provides a comprehensive view of the Central region's sales activities, enabling a multidimensional analysis of the business.

 ## Key Questions Answered
 The dashboard is designed to answer critical business questions:
 1. **What are the monthly sales trends?**